scc-usc/LEMMA-forecast/README.md

 # LEMMA: A Lightweight Epidemic Modeling and Analytics tool for Forecasting

-LEMMA is designed to streamline and automate the process of generating quick time-series forecasts for infectious diseases.
-This codebase provides tools and utilities for data preprocessing, model training, and forecast generation.
-By default, it generates some intermediate forecasts, learns from their mistakes, and then generates the final forecasts.
+LEMMA is a lightweight, user-friendly tool for generating time-series forecasts for infectious diseases.
+It supports both a web interface and a command-line interface (CLI), with robust, data-driven defaults for all key settings.
+LEMMA outputs forecasts in the Hubverse quantile format and is designed for ease of use, flexibility, and reproducibility.

+**Key Features:**
+- Dynamic, data-driven defaults for training and forecast windows (no manual tuning required)
+- User-facing configuration in terms of dates and bins (not internal indices)
+- ARIMA is the default model (with other models available)
+- Hubverse-compatible quantile output format
+- Robust handling of missing data and edge cases
+- Streamlit web UI and CLI support

 To get access to the web interface for producing forecasts, please contact ajiteshs@usc.edu.

 ## Web Interface